CiscoDevNet/terraform-provider-aci/docs/list-resources/dot1p_classifier.md

 ## Example Usage ##

 The configuration snippet below shows an example for Dot1p Classifier with only required attributes.
+This snippet retrieves a list of all Dot1p Classifier objects.

 ```hcl
 list "aci_dot1p_classifier" "example" {